olivierbJAVA/OC-DA_JAVA-P7-Poseidon/README.md

 ### Profiles and Configuration

 Three Spring profiles are available for each following phase :
-- PROD profile : profile used for *Production* phase
+- PROD profile used for *Production* phase
-- DEV profile  : profile used for *Development* phase
+- DEV profile used for *Development* phase
-- TEST profile : profile used for *Test* phase
+- TEST profile used for *Test* phase

 There is a global Spring configuration properties file : *application.properties*, and a dedicated configuration properties file for each profile : *application-profileName.properties*.
-These files are stored in the *src/main/java/resources* directory for PROD and DEV profiles and the *src/test/java/resources* directory for the TEST profile.
+These files are stored in the *src/main/java/resources* directory for PROD and DEV profiles and in the *src/test/java/resources* directory for the TEST profile.

 ### DataBase creation and initialization

-The *username* and *password* for connection to the database are stored in the configuration *application-profileName.properties* file.
+The username and password for connection to the database are stored in the configuration *application-profileName.properties* files.
-You must fill these properties file with your own username and password.
+You must fill these properties files with your own username and password.

 A dedicated database is created for each profile (with name : *PoseidonProfileName*) using the files : *schema-profileName.sql*.
 Databases are initialized with some data using the files : *data-profileName.sql*.
 These SQL scripts are automatically run by SpringBoot.

-During installing, application running or tests launching you may have an issue (depending on your configuration) related to Time zone configuration.
+>During installing, application running or tests launching you may have an issue (depending on your configuration) related to Time zone configuration.
 It is an issue due the configuration of MySQL server.
 To solve this issue, you can add the following line in the MySQL server configuration file (*my.ini* or *my.cfg*) that is in your MySQL directory :
 *default-time-zone='+02:00'*

-Please ensure to add this line in the [mysqld] section of the configuration file.
+This line must be added in the [mysqld] section of the configuration file and may be updated to your local timezone obviously.

 ### Application running